 Most people that hear my work absolutely love it.
-I often get hired by people who have sent a single song out for over a dozen free mastering samples from various online mastering studios.
+I often get hired by people who have sent a single song out for a free mastering samples from various online mastering studios.
 After hearing the free mastering samples from various studios, a huge percentage of people end up hiring me because of my superior audio quality, amazing customer service, and reasonable prices.
 I believe that if you hear what I can do for your music, there's a really good chance that you'll hire me.

 Any other music mastering questions?
 Contact me!

 Mastering Engineer Chris GrahamBefore I became a full time audio mastering engineer, I was an audio engineer, music producer and musician.
 Like other audio engineers, I occasionally was put in the uncomfortable position of having to master my own mixes due to an artist's budget problems.
 Mastering anything you've also mixed is a nightmare, but I quickly grew fascinated with the process and began acquiring specialized audio mastering equipment and software and working hard to hone my skills.

 I started mastering every unmastered album I could get my hands on, and after showing my producer friends the results I was achieving, I was soon being asked to master albums all the time.
 Eventually, more and more people began asking me to master their projects, and I grew to really look forward to the reactions I would get after sending them my work.
 I soon realized that I enjoyed mastering music for other people more than I had ever enjoyed producing, engineering or even playing my own music professionally.
 As the projects kept coming in, I decided in 2008 to devote all my efforts to providing music mastering services, and stopped accepting work as an mix engineer or producer.

+I had my mastering studio built, and the choice felt right in my heart.
+I couldn't be more pleased with where that decision has taken me.
+Few things give me more satisfaction than the feedback I receive from people about how excited they are that their recordings are finally "coming to life."
 I still occasionally find the time to get out on the road and play my own music, but I prefer to stay home with my wife & our three kids and master music for a living.
-Mastering music for a living has been a blast and I love meeting and working with the incredible people from all over the globe that come to me for their mastering services.
+Mastering is a blast and I love meeting and working with the incredible people from all over the globe that come to me for their mastering services.